Tarunpreet12/webdev-singh-Tarunpreet/Readme1.md

 About Me

 My name is Tarunpreet Singh.
 I am a grad student pursuing my masters in computer science. this is my last semester.
-I have approximately 3 years of experience little mor than 2 years beofre my masters and 8 months on my co-op. some projects I worked on are as follows:
+I have approximately 3 years of experience a little more than 2 years beofre my masters and 8 months on my co-op.

+some projects I worked on are as follows:
 Helmuth Labs
 •	Developed an automated system for Marine and Environmental Science Researchers around the world